R&B star R Kelly jurors summoned for sex trafficking trial - NewsBreak

 Kelly, 54, has been locked up since he was indicted, mostly housed in a federal jail in Chicago.
 He was moved last month to the federal Metropolitan Detention Center in Brooklyn to face trial in a case that’s further diminished his superstar status.

-Last week, defense attorney Deveraux Cannick told a judge that Kelly needs to be measured for new clothing because he's gained so much weight in jail.
-And he asked that court transcripts be provided at no cost because Kelly has been unable to work for two years, saying: "His funds are depleted."
+Last week, defense attorney Deveraux Cannick told a judge that Kelly needs to be measured for new clothing because .
+And he asked that court transcripts be provided at no cost because Kelly has been unable to work for two years, saying: “His funds are depleted.”

 The Grammy-winning, multiplatinum-selling singer has denied any wrongdoing and pleaded not guilty to charges accusing him of leading an enterprise of managers, bodyguards and other employees who helped him recruit women and girls for sex.
 Federal prosecutors say the group selected victims at concerts and other venues and arranged for them to travel to see Kelly.